Understanding Inheritance and Composition in PHP Object-Oriented Programming

 Guidelines for Choosing Between Inheritance and Composition

 Making the right choice between inheritance and composition depends on understanding the trade-offs and applying practical judgment to each situation.
+These guidelines help you evaluate your options before committing to a particular approach.

 - Use composition when behaviour should be configurable, swappable, or determined at runtime.
 When you find yourself creating base classes with empty methods that subclasses override "just in case", that is a composition problem wearing an inheritance disguise.